KazuCocoa/rspec-retry-flaky/README.md

 ```
 @off_flaky_test
 Feature: example
-  Scenario: attack the monster
+  Scenario: sample scenario
-    When I attack it
+    When example step
-    Then it should die
+    Then example expected
 ```

 ### progress message when the example retry